djalbat/propagate-cli/README.md

     propagate freddie

-You can also execute a lone `propagate` command from within a package's subdirectory.
+You can also execute a lone `propagate` command from within a package's subdirectory and it will propagate that package.

-Provided there are no cyclic dependencies, the updates to the packages and binaries affected by the propagation will be presented in topological order, meaning that a dependency will always appear before any of its dependents.
-Unless you use the `yes` option, you will always be prompted before any changes are made to package JSON files or any shell commands are executed.

-Bear in mind that in choosing not to publish a package, you are also choosing not to propagate it.
-In which case its dependents will be adjusted accordingly and consequently may not need propagating themselves.
+Here are some things to bear in mind:

-It is recommended that you initially use the `dry-run` option, which will list the updates without making any changes.
+1. It is recommended that you initially use the `dry-run` option, which will list the updates without making any changes.
 Also, you should always use the `yes` and `quietly` options with caution.

-Finally, if a script fails then you will be prompted to try again.
-Bear in mind that the script cannot be amended in a meantime, however, because it is loaded only once when the configuration file is initially read.
-Also bear in mind that if you choose not to execute it a second time, propagation will continue, the reasoning being that it should likely not have been executed in the first place.
+2. Propagate creates separate directed graphs for the dependencies and the developer dependencies.
+If there are cycles present in either graph, it will terminate and appraise you of at least one of them.
+If there are cycles present in the combined graph, however, these are tolerated because they are justifiable in practice.

+3. Updates are applied in a topological order of the dependencies with the initially propagated packages updated first.
+What this means in practice is that dependencies are guaranteed to be updated before their dependents.
+Therefore, if you chose not to update a particular dependency or chose to terminate the update process altogether, usually no problems will result.
+However, bear in mind the following point.

+4. It is possible, because of the aforementioned tolerance of cycles in the combined graph, that cases may arise where updates are applied that reference developer dependencies that have themselves yet to be updated.
+If the update process is allowed to continue right to the end then this presents no problems.
+However, if you choose not to apply a certain update or chose to terminate the updates entirely then this problem could arise.
+In these situations, Propagate will warn you of the specific problem.
+For this reason, if you chose to terminate the update process early, do so by answering 'no' at a prompt three times rather than a hard exit with 'ctrl-c' or the like.
+This will give propagate the chance to warn you of any problems.

 ## Contact